rsptim1/FlareNet/README.md

 ## Sending a message

 The tag attached to the message must be a unique `ushort` as to distinguish the data being sent and to invoke the correct registered callbacks.
+This will be changed in the future to require less manual work, expect it to change.

 Create a message as such, process the data to be sent, and send through the active server or client.